benhenn/Lets-Pic-app/README.md

 Welcome to Lets-Pic-app
 ============

-One Touch Photo Notes with Reminder and Auto Delete for Android
+One Touch Photo Note with Reminder and Auto Delete for Android

 Status: Mockup
 http://benjaminhenn.de/letspicapp/mockup